-18% of the 2022 CDBG budget will be spent for program planning & administration, which will facilitate the implementation of all other activities.
-Program planning funds will primarily support neighborhood outreach in income eligible areas.
-General administration funds will be spent in support of the overall CDBG program.
+Approximately 16% of the budget, funded at the 20% maximum cap Facilitate the implementation of all other activities

+Planning funds primary objective is to support neighborhood outreach in income eligible areas General administration funds will be spent in support of the overall CDBG program

 The City of Goshen will implement the CDBG priorities using a neighborhood-based strategy, with the primary objective of creating a suitable living environment, with the outcome of a more sustainable and livable neighborhood.
 The CDBG focus areas are based on income eligible Census block groups, which are typically older areas where investment is needed in housing and infrastructure.
 Outreach efforts will strengthen neighborhood associations and help support implementation of CDBG activities, such as identifying homeowners in need of housing rehabilitation assistance.
 The neighborhood-based strategy has been used successfully in several previous neighborhoods, and, based on this positive experience, the City plans to continue this strategy of concentrating housing rehabilitation, public facilities improvements, community development activities, and support for neighborhood associations within a specific neighborhood in order to maximize the impact of limited funds.